Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: An Overview of Dimmer

-\textbf{AI-enabled wireless.} With machine learning, deploying to a different topology or changing the hardware simply equates collecting new traces and retraining the neural network, and can be done as an automatic step during deployment.
-Moreover, reinforcement learning does not require a dataset labeled with the optimal retransmission parameters, as the RL agent will use trial-and-error to build a model of its environment and learn how to act optimally.
-This means that using Dimmer does not require any prior expert knowledge.
-In addition, we show in \S\ref{sec:evaluation} that deploying Dimmer in a new environment does not necessarily equate retraining the DQN, as we demonstrate by operating Dimmer on a 48-node deployment against WiFi jamming, while the DQN was trained on traces collected on a 18-node testbed predominantly featuring IEEE~802.15.4 jamming.

-\textbf{Dimmer in a nutshell.} Dimmer uses LWB's communication structure: a central coordinator schedules periodic communication rounds, see Fig.~\ref{fig:central_adaptivity}.
+\textbf{Dimmer in a nutshell.} Dimmer uses LWB's communication structure: a central coordinator schedules periodic communication rounds (see Fig.~\ref{fig:central_adaptivity}).
 A round starts with a control slot, used to transmit the schedule.
 Then, data slots are attributed to each device to allow message dissemination, where each slot is executed as a Glossy flood.
 In Dimmer, each device continuously monitors its performance, i.e., its local packet reception rate and average radio-on time.
-During its data slot, a source includes its performance in a two-byte packet header, and shares it to the network.
+During its data slot, a source includes its performance in a two-byte packet header, and shares it with the network.
 Devices collect such feedback from all participating nodes.

-At the end of the round, the central coordinator executes its embedded, deep Q-network over the aggregated feedback, and decides a new retransmission strategy.
+At the end of the round, the central coordinator executes its embedded, deep Q-network over the collected feedback, and decides a new retransmission strategy.
 This updated strategy is shared along with the schedule, at the beginning of the next round, and is applied by the entire network.
-If no interference is detected, the central coordinator instead allows devices to apply their forwarder selection method, where one node learns whether its participation is required for successful message propagation, see Fig.~\ref{fig:forwarder_selection}.
+If no interference is detected, the central coordinator instead allows devices to apply their distributed forwarder selection, where one node learns whether its participation is required for successful message propagation, see Fig.~\ref{fig:forwarder_selection} and \S\ref{sec:design:MAB}.